yaronf/I-D/STAR/draft-ietf-acme-star.md

 Provided that the recommendations in {{operational-cons-clocks}} are followed, the increase in Certificate Transparency (CT) {{RFC6962}} log ingestion should be one order of magnitude in the worst case compared to the current state.

 The input received from most members of the CT community when the issue was raised was that this should not represent a problem for the CT architecture.

+## Dependability
+{: #dependability}

+When using authenticated POST-as-GET, the HTTPS endpoint from where the STAR cert is fetched can't be easily replicated by an on-path HTTP cache.
+Reducing the caching properties of the protocol makes STAR clients increasingly dependant on the ACME server availability.
+This might be problematic given the relatively high rate of client-server interactions in a STAR ecosystem.
+Clients and servers should consider using the mechanism described in
+{{certificate-get-nego}} to mitigate the risk.

 # Implementation Status